Skip to main content

 This report was designed to support and empower state and local officials in making critical allocation decisions and consolidates the best research evidence to provide recommendations for high-impact investments that will improve the addiction treatment system, strengthen prevention and harm reduction programming, and address substance use disorder within the criminal justice system.
 In addition to outlining the scientific support for each recommendation, the authors include detailed guidance related to economic impacts and policy considerations.

-On April 7, 2016, the Public Policy Institute of California (PPIC), released a report titled "Regulating Marijuana in California."
-Authored by Patrick Murphy and John Carnevale, the report concludes that, if California legalizes recreational marijuana, the state should develop a single highly regulated marijuana market-- for medical and recreational uses.
-The report analyzes the regulatory approaches taken by Washington and Colorado-- the first two states to legalize recreational marijuana-- to help California learn from their experiences.
+Authored by Patrick Murphy and John Carnevale, this report from the Public Policy Institute of California, report concludes that, if California legalizes recreational marijuana, the state should develop a single highly regulated marijuana market for medical and recreational uses.
+The report analyzes the regulatory approaches taken by Washington and Colorado--the first two states to legalize recreational marijuana--to help California learn from their experiences.

 This whitepaper examines the opportunities and challenges presented by the Affordable Care Act (the ACA) for criminal justice reentry.